edutap-eu/.github/profile/README.md

 The project is managed agilely and the initiatives from which we create epics are:

-1. eduTAP documentation :books:

-   Documentation about eduTAP, the components, and technologies.

 1. eduTAP-Core (Generic) :avocado:

    The necessary software to easily create a "common identity pass" or specific service passes for an issuing institution (normally a Higher Education Institution (HEI)) and issue those passes to potential credential holders.